-The 124 fire protection districts in the county provide fire-prevention services through such activities as education and development review.
+The 11 fire protection districts in the county provide fire-prevention services through such activities as education and development review.
 The districts also provide varying levels of fire suppression and emergency medical response services to community areas.
-The MJHMP and 2015 General Plan/Regional Transportation Plan Environmental Impact Report-Community Services Section of the MEA provides a summary description of fire district service levels and capabilities, including the general capabilities and availability of local community water service in the county.
+The MJHMP and 2015 General Plan/Regional Transportation Plan Environmental Impact Report provides a summary description of fire district service levels and capabilities, including the general capabilities and availability of local community water service in the county.